The heavens are telling of the glory of God; And their expanse is declaring the work of His hands.

 * * * * *

-This was not the first time that the 69-year-old Hawking has veered off-course, spouting off not in the field of science, where he is eminently qualified, but in theology, where he has no more expertise than the rest of us (and considerably less expertise than some).
+This is not the first time that the 69-year-old Hawking has veered off-course, spouting off not in the field of science, where he is eminently qualified, but in theology, where he has no more expertise than the rest of us (and considerably less expertise than some).

 Hawking, who suffers from A.L.S., seems determined to prove that his disability does not force him to seek solace in religion; rather, he faces his mortality boldly, fearlessly, without the “crutch” of eternal happiness to comfort him.